 Depending on the option selected in PEL Transfer, these may be the maximum aggregated values of the recording in progress or of the last record, or the maximum aggregated values since the last reset.

 The maximum display is not available for DC networks.
-The display unit indicates "No Max in DC Mode".
+The display unit indicates "DC Mode no MAX".